Carglglz/upydevice/README.md

 ### Phantom module

 This module has some python 'phantom' classes to make easier the interaction with the same classes in the upydevice.
-These classes are made using a series of decorators described in [DOCS](https://github.com/Carglglz/upydevice/blob/master/DOCS/Documentation.md#PARSER-AND-DECORATORS)

 Available classes: